 Montana is home to many quality sober living homes.
 These homes offer support, structure, and safe, trigger-free environments for individuals in early recovery.
 Individuals who spent their active addiction years in Montana may benefit most, however, from enrolling in a sober living house outside of Montana.
 This is because their home state may be associated with too many triggers, from old drinking buddies to neighborhoods that remind one of purchasing drugs.
 It can be helpful to make an entirely fresh start, develop new habits, and cultivate a new social circle.

-Many addicts in Montana flock to Los Angeles as they begin their recovery journeys.
-Los Angeles, California is the birthplace of a highly lauded type of sober living home: structured sober livings.
+Many addicts in Montana flock to California as they begin their recovery journeys.
+Southern California is the birthplace of a highly lauded type of sober living home: structured sober livings.
 Structured sober livings provide residents with additional structure and access to recovery resources.
-Los Angeles, like Montana, offers familiar mountain ranges as well as enormous cultural diversity.
+Southern California offers familiar mountain ranges as well as enormous cultural diversity.
 Its thriving recovery community can be found throughout this open-minded and health-conscious city.

 Recover From Drug and Alcohol Addiction at Design for Recovery

-Design for Recovery, located in West Los Angeles, is Los Angeles’ top structured sober living for men.
+Design for Recovery is Southern California’s top structured sober living for men.
 Staff at Design for Recovery are committed to helping residents address their underlying issues, develop new coping tools, and rebuild their lives from the bottom up.
 No matter how hopeless an individual feels, how devastated their life may seem, recovery is possible at Design for Recovery.